grafana/grafana/docs/sources/alerting/alerting-rules/create-alerts-panels.md

 To view alert rules associated with a time series panel, complete the following steps.

-1. Ooen the panel editor by hovering over the top-right corner of any panel
+1. Open the panel editor by hovering over the top-right corner of any panel
 1. Click the panel menu icon that appears.
 1. Click **Edit**.
 1. Click the **Alert** tab to view existing alert rules or create a new one.